Living on Campus

 Establish friendships and memories to last a lifetime.
 With only two ladies per room, Des Plaines Hall allows both students to have their own desk, dresser, closet, and single bed, with the added convenience of a sink in each room.
 Each floor shares a community bathroom.
 Free laundry facilities are located on the first floor.

-Each male student residing here has their own closet, dresser, desk, and single bed.
-With only one roommate, you have plenty of space for one-on-one basketball.
+Each male student residing here has his own closet, dresser, desk, and single bed.
+With only one roommate, you have plenty of space for both studies and fun.
 Free laundry facilities are available on the first floor.

 As the newest residence hall, Hoops Hall has separate floors for men and women.
 With plenty of storage space, beautiful oak furnishings, two sinks per room, and air conditioning, you'll feel like you're in a hotel instead of a dorm.
 Each floor has a student lounge and free laundry facilities.